 There are also plenty of art galleries and boutique clothing stores if you’re looking for something more unique than a fridge magnet.

 One of the best parts about shopping in Oia is that most of the shops are independently owned, so you’re supporting local artisans instead of picking up mass-produced souvenirs.
-It’s also a nice way to break up your day if you’re not in the mood for sightseeing or hiking.

 Even if you’re not looking to buy much, it’s fun to pop into a few shops while you’re walking through the village.
-We found a few little treasures just by browsing casually on our way to lunch or while waiting for our dinner reservation!

 #11.
 Eat the Best Gyros on the Island